 Singer-Songwriter-Pianist Scottie Miller is an international touring artist.
-He has just announced the release of his 9th self-produced CD Reciprocation - Scottie Miller Band.
-(October, 2015-Blues/Rock.)
+He has just announced the release of his 10th self-produced CD Stay Above Water - Scottie Miller Band.
+(June, 2017-Blues/Rock.)

 In 2008, Scottie was inducted in to the Minnesota Blues Hall of Fame for his contributions to blues music and heritage with his instructional book and CD titled; Rock Keyboards published by Hal Leonard Corporation.
 He has also been the touring keyboardist for three-time Grammy nominated singer Ruthie Foster (Blue Corn Records) since 2008.
 He is featured on her Blues Music Award winning CD/DVD Live At Antones.
 He was a finalist in the ‘solo-duo’ category at The International Blues Challenge in 2006.